ExponentialML/AnimateDiff-MotionDirector/README.md

 # AnimateDiff-MotionDirector
 MotionDirector Training For AnimateDiff.
-Run on any compatible MotionLoRA install
+Run on any compatible MotionLoRA install.

-Ready locally, preping for open source rapidly ⚡.
+Ready locally, prepping for open source rapidly ⚡.
 Make sure to watch for updates! 🔍